jelmerp/website/content/authors/admin/_index.md

 - Visitors
 ---

-I am currently a postdoc studying diversification of Madagascar's mouse lemurs using genomic data, in [Anne Yoder's lab](http://yoderlab.org/) at Duke University.
+I am a computational evolutionary biologist, currently working as a postdoc studying diversification of Madagascar's mouse lemurs using genomic data, in [Anne Yoder's lab](http://yoderlab.org/) at Duke University.
 Previously, I've worked on sympatric speciation and admixture in Cameroon crater lake cichlids at UNC Chapel Hill.
-My PhD research, done at Uppsala Universy in Sweden, was on coloration genetics and speciation genomics in two European crow taxa: carrion and hooded crows.
+My PhD research at Uppsala Universy in Sweden dove into coloration genetics and speciation genomics in crows.

-In my free time, I like to head outside to play soccer and go birding locally as well as all across the world (see my [Birding](/birding/) page).
+In my free time, I like to head outside to play soccer and most of all to go birding --- locally and all across the world (see my [Birding](/birding/) page).